What should I do if an employee doesn’t show up for a shift?

 What should I do if an employee walks out?

-If you have an employee walking off on the job take this quiz to see if the problem is you or them.
+If you have an employee walking off on the job, take this take this team culture quiz to see if the problem is you or them.